 Step 7: Call Your Preferred Roofing Contractor

 Many roofers will offer free inspections.
-You can call a local company to come take a look at your roof, and the contractor will appreciate the effort you put into locating the source of the leak!
+You can call a local company to come and take a look at your roof.
+The roofing contractor will appreciate the effort you put into locating the source of the leak!

 Roof leaks are frustrating, whether they were caused by storm damage or regular wear and tear over time.
 When you’re dealing with a leak in Ohio, you can trust the experienced roofing team at Gouge Quality Roofing.

 We’ll confirm the exact source of your roof leak and perform repairs that make your roof as good as new.
 Contact us today to schedule your free inspection!